The Best States to Live In for Young Adults: Top U.S. Places to Thrive

-For new graduates and young workers entering the job market, now is a good time to think about where to put down roots – and this study can help identify where opportunity is knocking.
+For new graduates and workers entering the career world, now is a good time to think about where to put down roots.
+This study on the best states for young adults can help identify where opportunity is knocking.

 Not only is it the most youthful state in the country, but there are other reasons it attracts so many young people.